hoangsvit/eplus.dev/cm9s2svib001i09jze773b2uy.md

 GROUP BY pr.ProductId;
 ```

 2. Once the query completes click on the **Explanation** tab below the query body to examine the query plan.

 Cloud Spanner sends the execution plan to a root server that coordinates the query execution and performs the remote distribution of subplans.

 This execution plan starts with a serialization which orders all values returned.
 Then the plan completes an initial hash aggregate operator to preliminarily calculate results.
-Then a distributed union is executed which distributes subplans to remote servers whose splits satisfy **ProductId &lt; 100**.
+Then a distributed union is executed which distributes subplans to remote servers whose splits satisfy **ProductId < 100**.
 The distributed union sends results to a final hash aggregate operator.
 The aggregate operator performs the COUNT aggregation by **ProductId** and returns results to a serialize result operator.
 Finally a scan is conducted to order the results to be returned.

 The result should look like this: